Training Manual

 Structure of This Manual

-Try It Yourself A practice exercise with a specific scenario
+├── Try It Yourself ← Your practice exercise

 Estimated Total Time